-Windsor is very close to Heathrow; Terminal 5 is about 20 minutes drive and Terminal 1, 2, 3 and 4 are about 25 minutes away.
-For step-by-step instructions on how to get to Windsor by car please follow the link to Route finder
+Windsor is very close to Heathrow; Terminal 5 is about 20 minutes drive and Terminals 1, 2, 3 and 4 are about 25 minutes away.
+For step-by-step instructions on how to get to Windsor by car please follow the link to the AA's Route Planner.

 Alternatively, you may wish to take a taxi.
 It is always advisable to pre-book for the best rates.
 Windsor Radio Cars: 01753 677677.